vedph/cadmus_core/Doc/core.md

 }
 ```

-As you can see, when requesting a comment layer part we get a closed generic type, combining the generic token-based text layer part (`TokenTextLayerPartT`) with the comment layer fragment (`CommentLayerFragment`).
+As you can see, when requesting a comment layer part we get a closed generic type, combining the generic token-based text layer part (`TokenTextLayerPart<T>`) with the comment layer fragment (`CommentLayerFragment`).

 For instance, the MongoDB repository instantiates parts from a JSON text representing them (`content`) like this